Our Mission From CBJ Guests & Dr. Parker

 When the public understands the absolute necessity for improved, measured, functional data, those new target recognition options, and predictably improved outcomes will help resolve the ambiguity of outdated, polemic dogma.

 About The Roads Beyond Meds

-That broad diversity of medical speaking experience, completed training, multiple certifications – and the process of missing underlying diagnostic markers in spite of those “traditional” credentials make me an outspoken proponent of comprehensive, biological assessments.
+My broad diversity of medical speaking experience, completed multiple training activities, multiple certifications – and the process of missing underlying diagnostic markers in spite of those “traditional” credentials make me an outspoken proponent of comprehensive, biological assessments.
 Esteemed colleagues have taught me that it’s essential to diagnostically dig more carefully with research based on available neuroscience discoveries.

 The Critical Thinking Community

 And remember this, I’m not the only professional concerned about the limitations of current psychiatric diagnostic and treatment practices.
 Other Critical Thinkers agree on the importance and necessity of more comprehensive, data-driven understandings:

 When we talk about the brain, it is anything but unidimensional, simplistic or reductionistic.